squinkylabs/SqHarmony/docs/more-on-harmony.md

 We know that the Ionian (major) and Aeolian (natural minor) are very common.
 Some other modes are used less commonly, but are still used a lot.

 Mixolydian mode is often thought of as "major, with a flat 7th".
 So it's pretty close to major, but that altered 7th can add a little interest without sounding too weird.
-The lowered 7th also, make the 7th less like a leading tone - it doesn't want to resolve up the the 8 (1) as much as the major 7th
+The lowered 7th also, make the 7th less like a leading tone - it doesn't want to resolve up the the 8 (1) as much as the major 7th.

 Dorian is Natural minor with a raised 6th, up to the major 6.
 So you can use it like a regular natural minor, but again with an altered note.

 Minor pentatonic.
-This is a natural minor, where the second and the sixth are not often played. this scale is very commonly used in blues music, and rock music.
+This is a natural minor, where the second and the sixth are not often played.
+This scale is very commonly used in blues music, and rock music.
 Many instrumental solos are constructed from the minor pentatonic.
 It's something that most pop musicians are very familiar with.

 Whole tone.
 This scale is pretty strange sounding to most people.
 It is made up entirely of whole steps, with no half steps at all.
 It is not used a lot in pop music, although King Crimson is (in) famous for using it a lot.
 Like their song [Red](https://www.youtube.com/watch?v=X_pDwv3tpug).